Record Ages of Scale Invariant non-Markovian Random Walks: Acknowledgements

 We thank T. Guérin, N. Levernier, and G. Oshanin for helpful discussions, G. Page for careful reading of the manuscript, and S. Majumdar for mentioning the similarity between the record age statistics and the statistics of the times between visits of new sites.
 We are thankful to D. Krapf, M. Weiss, F. Taheri and C. Selhuber-Unkel for providing us the experimental trajectories of fBm realizations used in Ref. \cite{Krapf2019}.
 We thank J. d'Alessandro for providing us the experimental cell migration trajectories analysed in Ref. \cite{Alessandro2021}.
-We acknowledge the data providers in the HedCAT (\url{https://www.metoffice.gov.uk/hadobs/hadcet/}) and ECAT (\url{https://www.ecad.eu/}) projects.
+We acknowledge the data providers in the Hadley Centre Central England Temperature (HadCET) and European Climate Assessment \& Dataset (ECA\&D) projects.
 We thank the authors of Ref. \cite{sabbarese2020} for giving access to the volcanic soil temperature data.
-We acknowledge the Global Runoff Data Centre (GRDC), 56068 Koblenz, Germany for providing the Dresden debit data available at \url{https://portal.grdc.bafg.de/applications/}.
-We acknowledge the data providers of the GenBank database, hosted by the National Library of Medecine, as well as Jaenicke T., Diederich K.W., Haas W., Schleich J., Lichter P., Pfordt M., Bach A. and Vosberg H.P. who deposited the specific HUMBMYH7 sequence used in this study which can be found at \url{https://www.ncbi.nlm.nih.gov/genbank/}.
-We thank the authors of Ref. \cite{leland1991high} for the data of traffic traces, available at \url{http://ita.ee.lbl.gov/html/contrib/BC.html}.
+We acknowledge the Global Runoff Data Centre (GRDC), 56068 Koblenz, Germany for providing the Elbe and Rhône rivers' water debit data.
+We acknowledge the data providers of the GenBank database, hosted by the National Library of Medicine, as well as Jaenicke T., Diederich K.W., Haas W., Schleich J., Lichter P., Pfordt M., Bach A. and Vosberg H.P. who deposited the specific HUMBMYH7 sequence used in this study.
+We thank the authors of Ref. \cite{leland1991high} for the data of traffic traces.